PresentCreativeLLC/litegui.js/README.md

     dialog.add(widgets);

     // Placeholder function to show the new settings.
-Normally you would do something usefull here
+Normally you would do something useful here
     // with the new settings.
     function applySettings() {
         console.log("Your name is " + nameWidget.getValue() + ", and you are " + ageWidget.getValue() + " years old");